aaduexe/Chrome-Dino-Rip-Off/README.md

 - Platform looping is implemented.
 - On-ready obstacle spawning and basic scoring logic are set up.
 - Character animations (idle and jump) are in place.
+- Parallaxing background is implemented
+- Ground obstacles generate on randon range.

 # Getting Started
 *Clone the Repository:*